CEOs and CFOs Need to Stop Flying Blind When it Comes to Managing Growth

 This helps leadership teams to build a common understanding and consensus about the ways they can work together to affect changes that generate the most scalable and consistent growth.
 It helps to establish a financially valid basis overcoming the “opportunity overload” and inertia that comes with evaluating the hundreds of possible growth actions and decisions to zero in on the top 5-10 opportunities, investments, actions and plans and to start the process of continuous improvement

-QUALITY OF REVENUE OPERATIONS GROWTH INVESTMENT ANALYSIS
+REVENUE OPERATIONS BENCHMARK GROWTH INVESTMENT ANALYSIS

-Conducting a Quality of Revenue Operations benchmark analysis is a better way for boards, CEOs and their management teams to assess a company’s ability to generate sustainable revenue growth and hit financial targets than traditional financial analysis of the quality of earnings.
+Conducting a Revenue Operations benchmark analysis is a better way for boards, CEOs and their management teams to assess a company’s ability to generate sustainable revenue growth and hit financial targets than traditional financial analysis of the quality of earnings.
 A Quality of Revenue Operations benchmark is a forward-looking analysis that objectively grades a company based on its capabilities in forty six operational and functional drivers of future revenue growth potential areas that are key to sustainable revenue generation and hitting revenue growth targets.
 They include:

-• The alignment of the commercial teams, systems, processes and operations that support the full revenue cycle across people, product, process, and technology;
+- The alignment of the commercial teams, systems, processes and operations that support the full revenue cycle across people, product, process, and technology;

-• The robustness of the core functional capabilities in marketing, product and revenue cycle management;
+- The robustness of the core functional capabilities in marketing, product and revenue cycle management;

-• The strength of growth leadership and the growth strategy, planning process, and culture they have instilled;
+- The strength of growth leadership and the growth strategy, planning process, and culture they have instilled;

-• The maturity of core operational capabilities in pricing, analytics, performance measurement, and customer experience management.
+- The maturity of core operational capabilities in pricing, analytics, performance measurement, and customer experience management.

 By focusing on the core drivers proven to be causal of future growth can help managers to get better visibility into their ability to hit revenue targets and quantify the untapped growth potential of their business assets.
 The Quality of Revenue Operations analysis can also help owners identify ways to create new value by identifying the root causes of poor or inconsistent revenue growth results, and objectively measuring performance on a normalized and “apples-to-apples” basis.

-A Quality of Revenue Operations analysis is a comprehensive, empirical, and forward-looking evaluation of the ability of a business to generate consistent and scalable growth.
+A REVENUE OPERATIONS BENCHMARK ANALYSISA Revenue Operations Benchmark analysis is a comprehensive, empirical, and forward-looking evaluation of the ability of a business to generate consistent and scalable growth.
 The Quality of Revenue Operations analysis is unique because it evaluates a company’s potential to grow across the operational value levers proven to impact future revenues, cash flow, and firm value.
 The analysis benchmarks an organizations commercial capabilities, assets, and competencies across forty six growth drivers that span the functional and operational drivers of growth.
 The holistic analysis is unique because it evaluates both your core commercial capabilities and the interdisciplinary competencies that determine your ability to execute growth strategies and realize more growth.
 These include the critical ability to align operations and teams along the revenue cycle, share and monetize information, and generate returns on growth investments and assets.
 The resulting scores provide boards, leaders, and operators a fact-based assessment of the probability of hitting future revenue targets and the root cause issues holding back growth.
-In addition to scores, the analysis quantifies the latent growth potential in the business, and recommends specific growth drivers and action steps that have the greatest potential to unlock that revenue, continuously improve performance, and realize the full growth potential from commercial assets.
+In addition to scores, the analysis quantifies the latent growth potential in the business, and recommends specific growth drivers and action steps that have the greatest potential to unlock that revenue, continuously improve performance, and realize the full growth potential from commercial assets. |

-The Quality of Revenue Operations bechmark analysis can also help CEOs and their management teams evaluate and understand and make investment decisions related to the key assets and capabilities that impact a company’s ability to generate future revenues that are missed by financial analysis.
+The Revenue Operations bechmark analysis can also help CEOs and their management teams evaluate and understand and make investment decisions related to the key assets and capabilities that impact a company’s ability to generate future revenues that are missed by financial analysis.
 This approach can significantly reduce the risks, price and costs of their investments.
 It also provides CEOs and executives a prioritized roadmap for unlocking more growth from existing commercial assets by better allocating resources, aligning sales and marketing, optimizing pricing, and eliminating revenue leakage along the revenue cycle.

 A good way to start using this model to evaluate the untapped growth potential in your business is to take a simple yet powerful self-assessment tool we created based on this proprietary model.
-The Revenue Operations Self-Assessment (ROSA) is a holistic benchmark of the growth capabilities and assets in your business that identifies the opportunity to unlock more revenue growth and provides a foundation for consistent and scalable growth.
+The Revenue Operations Benchmark Self-Assessment (ROBTM) is a holistic benchmark of the growth capabilities and assets in your business that identifies the opportunity to unlock more revenue growth and provides a foundation for consistent and scalable growth.
 The ROSA is a simple but powerful tool to help managers quickly assess, size, prioritize and unlock the latent revenue growth potential in your business.
 It is a streamlined high impact-low effort, self-service assessment tool designed to give organizations (managers/leaders) a quick yet insightful snapshot of their revenue operations and the most profitable pathways to growth through teamwork and greater asset utilization. monetization potential.
 It uses a proprietary financial model to comprehensively compare and evaluate your current commercial practices and capabilities with peer best in class across the 16 operational value levers proven to drive future revenues, cash flow, and firm value.
 By investing less than half an hour answering a scientifically designed set of questions, you will get a benchmark analysis of your performance and potential across the 46 essential growth drivers.
 In addition you will get a quantifiable assessment of the latent growth potential in the business as well as the operational growth levers and actions that can most profitably unlock that growth potential.

-To get access to the Revenue Operations Self-Assessment tool, click the calendar link and arrange an appointment to learn about the tool and see if you are qualified for a free assessment.
+To get access to the Revenue Operations Benchmark Self-Assessment tool, click the calendar link and arrange an appointment to learn about the tool and see if you are qualified for a free assessment.